algorand/conduit/docs/tutorials/IndexerMigration.md

     "connection-string": $PGSQL_CONNECTION_STRING,
 ```

-If your algod node needs to run fast catchup, you can fill in the catchup-config sections.
-You'll need to first lookup your Indexer round from the postgres database.
+If your algod node needs to run fast catchup, you can fill in the catchup-config section.
+You'll need to first look up your Indexer round from the postgres database.
 The Indexer stores the latest round in the database, and you can read it via the `/health` endpoint.
 The result is formatted in json
 so you can use jq to more easily see your Indexer's round (if your Indexer is listening locally on port 8980).
 ```bash
 curl http://localhost:8980/health | jq '.round'
 ```

-Now you can look up a catchpoint, conduit will run fast catchup on your node if a catchpoint is provided.
-Lookup the closest catchpoint prior to the desired sync round.
+Now that you can look up a catchpoint, conduit will run fast catchup on your node if a catchpoint is provided.
+Look up the closest catchpoint prior to the desired sync round.
 For a list of catchpoints, you can reference the following:
 * [Mainnet](https://algorand-catchpoints.s3.us-east-2.amazonaws.com/consolidated/mainnet_catchpoints.txt)
 * [Testnet](https://algorand-catchpoints.s3.us-east-2.amazonaws.com/consolidated/testnet_catchpoints.txt)